Keeping Halloween Fun

 Write about Halloween from your child’s perspective, and read it with them at least a few times.
 This lets the child rehearse what will happen, much as an athlete mentally rehearses before a big game.
 Try to use “I” sentences, and use language at your child’s level.
 Describe what will happen, when and where, who will be there, and how and why it will happen.
 Write about what your child should do, keeping the language positive.
 Describe how they might feel.
 Stories that are written in your child’s voice to help them figure out social situations are called social storiesTM (or personal stories).
-You can find out more about social stories from Carol Gray, who originally developed them, or from Autism Canada.
+You can find out more about social stories from Carol Gray, who originally developed them.
 Speech and Language Kids has a blog post describing how to create a social story for Halloween, with a sample story that you can modify for your child.

 If your child has trouble communicating, practice what they will say on Halloween.
 If they can talk, practice yelling “Trick or treat” and saying “Hello” and “Thank you.”
 If they don’t speak, think about how they will communicate when they go door-to-door.
 Do you need to program some Halloween phrases into their communication device?
 Should they hand people a card that says “I can’t talk but I wanted to say ‘thank you’”?
 You can find business cards that explain ASD here.
 This can help children even if they usually can talk to people, since they may have trouble talking in such a novel situation!